Saturday, 9 October 2010

 In the late 1950s, their marriage began to collapse under the strain of Arnaz's growing problems with alcohol, gambling, and infidelity and they divorced on May 4, 1960.
 She said: "Desi was the great love of my life.
 I will miss him until the day I die.
 But I don't regret divorcing him.
 I just couldn't take it anymore."

-Ball married stand-up comic Gary Morton at the Marble Collegiate Church in New York City on November 19, 1962.
-She remained with him until her death.
+Ball married stand-up comic Gary Morton at the Marble Collegiate Church in New York City on November 19, 1962, less than a year after her divorce from Desi Arnaz.
+Their marriage lasted until her death in 1989, marking 28 years together.

 MONEY AND FAME Lucille Ball achieved great wealth during her career, particularly with the success of I Love Lucy and subsequent television shows.
 She used her wealth to support her family and various charities.
 Her fame as Lucy Ricardo made her a household name and a beloved American icon.